-So you’re considering having family photos taken, but thinking a mini session is all you “need.”
+Is a mini photo session all you need for your family photos this year?
+Do you think they are the best option for your family because you are short on time or have a busy toddler?
 Or maybe other thoughts and worries have crossed your mind.
-If you’re unsure, or maybe if you’re a true believer in mini sessions, this post is for you.
+If you’re unsure, or maybe if you’re a true believer in mini photo sessions.
+This post is for you.

 I hear all too often families give excuses why they can only do a mini session.
 However, I’m offering you three reasons you may not want a mini session.
 Just in case you’re feeling discouraged, I do think there is a time and place for mini sessions, so at the end of this post I have included the top two groups I think minis are perfect for AND the only three ways to book a mini session with me.